I Like Big Bows & I Cannot Lie: The Ultimate Spring Porch Statement

 The Vision: A Bold Spring Statement

 Spring is all about renewal—longer days, warmer weather, and a reason to refresh our spaces.
-This year, we wanted to go dramatic and playful, and what says statement piece better than a massive pink bow?
+In year's past we created a floral basket arch that used over thirty baskets and a hundred or more floral stems so this spring, we wanted to go big (or bow home 😂) so what better dramatic and playful statement piece than a massive pink bow?

-We envisioned something oversized, with just the right amount of structure, movement, and texture to make people stop in their tracks.
+We envisioned something oversized, with just the right amount of structure, movement, and texture to make people stop in their tracks and set the tone for the experience they will get when they step inside.

 Step-by-Step: How We Built Our Oversized Bow